Table of Contents

 if anything but death parts you and me.”—Ruth 1:16-17

-Yet, perhaps the most well-known of all mothers is Mary, whom God used as a vessel for His only begotten Son…
+Ruth is certainly a beautiful example of the biblical principle of honoring mothers, yet, perhaps the most well-known of all mothers is Mary, the mother of Jesus.
+The woman whom God used as a vessel for His only begotten Son…

 “So all this was done that it might be fulfilled which was spoken by the Lord through the prophet…”—Matthew 1:18-22